Scott MacAulay, 1956-2008

 The Director and Chief Executive Officer of the College of Piping & Celtic Performing Arts in Summerside, Prince Edward Island, since its inception in 1990, MacAulay was an accomplished Highland piper with numerous top awards to his name, including the Silver Medal and the Open Jig at the Northern Meeting.

 In pipe bands he was equally accomplished, having played for many years with the Grade 1 Clan MacFarlane and Erskine bands in the Hamilton, Ontario, area, where Scott MacAulay grew up.
-His parents were from the isle of Lewis in Scotland’s Hebrides, and he was raised in a household that was heavily influenced by the Gaelic language and culture.
+Born on December 7, 1956, his parents were from the isle of Lewis in Scotland’s Hebrides, and he was raised in a household that was heavily influenced by the Gaelic language and culture.

 He was Pipe-Major of the Grade 1 Dunvegan Pipe Band, a group that lasted only a few years in the 1980s, but which made a significant mark musically.